CAPS-UMU/Quidditch/zigzag_tiling/README.md

-# ZigZag Tiling
+# Auto Tiling

-This is the landing page for all things ZigZag tiling in Quidditch.
+This is the landing page for all things ~~ZigZag~~ automated tiling in Quidditch.

-[TOC]
+Next Steps:

+1. Resolve convert to LLVM error from dispatch7
+   - What does MLIR look like before the partialConversionPass runs (when the example works)
+   - What does MLIR look like *after* the partialConversionPass runs (when the example works)
+   - What does MLIR look like before the partialConversionPass runs (when the example does NOT work)
+2. Add multi-level tiling
+3. where are ALL the nsnet kernels?
+We want to see ALL of them! (print them out? how are some getting converted to LLVM? where is the LLVM backend bypass switch?)
+4. Create a dumb automatic tile-size oracle?